123 (film): Release and reception

-The Tamil version of the film opened on 1 June 2002.
 A critic from BizHat.com noted, "Dilshad as the blind Tirupathy has done his role well but Raju Sundaram and Nagendra Prasad have to pick up the nuances of acting.
 Jyothika has very little to do.
 The comedy of Karnas is good.
 However, the highlight of the film are the dances and the choreography.
 The three brothers have tried to outbeat each other when it comes to dancing.
 Music by Deva is very average".
 Malathi Rangarajan of The Hindu noted "it is a tightrope walk for director K. Subhash because presenting physical impairment without hurting sentiments is not easy.
 And the director does come out unscathed.
 Much of it is situational humour and the dialogue, again by Subhash, accentuates the comic impact in some of the scenes".
 Visual Dasan of Kalki called the film a torture.
+Cinesouth called it "the best example for an average film".
+Malini Mannath of Chennai Online wrote, "Characters, each with a physical disability, the handicaps used as the basis of comedy.
+The audience knowing what's happening, but the characters oblivious to it, re-acting or talking at tangents.
+But unfortunately director Subhash misses out on taking full advantage of the scenario.
+The laughs are few and far between.
+And whenever the director tries to pep up his proceedings by a little diversion, like the comic capers of Karunas, or the antics of the enticing Abhinayasri, the scenes fall flat".